rktjmp/git-info.vim/README.md

 - `g:git_info_branch_phrase`: the name of the current branch.

 - `g:git_info_last_commit_timestamp`: a number representing the unix timestamp of the last git commit. `-1` if no commit has been made.
-You can conver this to a readable format with [time-ago.vim](http://github.com/rktjmp/time-ago.vim) ('10 days ago') or to date with `strftime`.
+You can convert this to a readable format with [time-ago.vim](http://github.com/rktjmp/time-ago.vim) ("10 days ago") or to date with `strftime`.

 - `g:git_info_status_details`: a map of integers, containing the following keys:
   - `changed`: number of files with uncommitted changes.